Pointers & References

 Sample Projects

-Template-based circular buffer or skip list with iterator support, allocator awareness via std::pmr, and Google Test coverage above 80% including iterator invalidation tests.
+A template-based circular buffer or skip list with full iterator support, allocator awareness via std::pmr, and Google Test coverage above 80% including the iterator-invalidation cases.

-SQL-like queries with B-tree indexing, query parsing with recursive descent, and file-based record storage with page-aligned I/O.
+SQL-like queries over a B-tree index, query parsing with recursive descent, and file-based record storage with page-aligned I/O, built on RAII file handles.

-std::thread + epoll, fixed-size thread pool, GET and POST handling, and connection management with keep-alive.
-Helgrind clean under 1000-connection stress test.
+std::thread with epoll, a fixed-size thread pool, GET and POST handling, and keep-alive connection management.
+Verified Helgrind-clean under a 1000-connection stress test.

-Phong shading, reflections, refractions, soft shadows, and anti-aliasing with OOP design.
-Performance optimized with bounding volume hierarchies and SIMD-aligned vector math.
+Phong shading, reflections, refractions, soft shadows, and anti-aliasing in an OOP design, tuned with bounding-volume hierarchies and SIMD-aligned vector math for a 10 to 100x speedup.

 Tutors who cover this language